tlevine/www.thomaslevine.com/content/!/table-words/index.md

 Ethiopia                     | 63 |    $959
 {:#header}

-### You can't switch them
+### Tidy data
-You could make a data table where rows are variables and columns are records, but hardly anyone does that, and I get confused when people do.
+You could make a data table where rows don't correspond to records and where columns don't correspond to variables.
+For example, you could make a table where and columns are records and rows are variables.
+Or you could make a table that includes a few rows that are totals of the other rows.
+But I get confused when they I have tables like this.

 ![Funny drawing]()

+There's actually a name for this sort of data table; it's called *untidy* data, and the first thing that I do when analysing such a data table is converting it into the *tidy* format where each row is an observation/trial/record and each column is a variable.

 ## Review

+* Data scientists like to put things in tables.
+* In the table, a row is a record/observation/trial, which corresponds to the statistical unit of the dataset.
-* A **foo** is a bar baz.
+* In the table, a column is a variable/feature.
+* This layout of a table is called "tidy data", and data scientists like their data to be tidy.

 ## Ask questions!